zoni/obsidian-export/docs/usage-advanced.md

 ## Removing Obsidian comments

+By default, comments are kept unchanged in the output.

-To remove [Obsidian formatted comments](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Comments) you can set the `--remove-obsidian-comments` flag.
+To remove [Obsidian formatted comments](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Comments) you can set the `--comments=remove` flag.
 This will remove inline as well as block comments but leave any comments found in codeblocks.

 ```md
 This is not a comment.